 Here’s a guide to my top food storage tips that I have learned over the years and personally use in my kitchen.
 I’ll include how to store various fruits and vegetables and what to do with various items after you buy them.
 The goal is to allow the produce to last as long as possible and still taste as good as the first day you purchased it.
 These are good tips to keep in mind now and beyond this time as well.

 We are all now trying to limit trips to grocery stores and maximize whatever we find there.
 Here’s a plan to help you get the most out of your grocery store or farmers market haul.
-Understanding food storage tips and applying them in your kitchen is a good habit to get into.
+Understanding food storage tips and safety, and applying them in your kitchen is a good habit to get into.
 U.S. consumers throw out an appalling amount of produce with as much as ¼ of what we buy going into the trash.

 It may surprise you, but not everything belongs in the refrigerator, and, like preschoolers who bring out the worst in each other, some produce needs to be separated.
 Many fruits produce the gas ethylene.
 It makes them ripen and become sweet but will make vegetables close by fade faster.
 For different reasons, kept side-by-side, potatoes and onions also bring out the worst in each other.